 Your appliances, like your clothes washer and dryer, and your refrigerator, use about 20% of your monthly electricity budget.
-While the 1990s were great for that grunge look (where apparently doing your laundry was optional), there are things you can do to lower your energy use and keep your clothes clean and fresh.
+There are simple tips to lower your energy use and keep your clothes clean and fresh.

 - Keep your refrigerator and freezer full (but don’t overdo it)